damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 # **Use**

-*The user guide consists in translating what’s not comprehensible to a plain language for everyone to understand and  it helps non-technical people pinpoint and solve problems without expert assistance.*
+*The user guide consists of translating what’s not comprehensible to a plain language for everyone to understand and it helps non-technical people pinpoint and solve problems without expert assistance.*

 ## **How to document the user guide?**

-*Instruction of user guide consists the description of product (what) and use the of it (how).
-So,documentaion of user guide devide to two part as shown in below.*
+*Instruction of user guide consists the description of the product (what) and use the of it (how).
+So, the documentation of the user guide divides into two-part as shown below.*

 ### **1. Description of product**